Garfinky/gg-portfolio-renewed/src/content/work/WooCommerce Management.md

   - WooCommerce
 ---

-## Building a Faster, Smarter WooCommerce Site
+## Building a Faster, Smarter Wordpress Site

 > A slow and buggy website hurts both UX and business performance.
 My goal was to transform Shapeshifter Nutrition’s e-commerce platform into a fast, efficient, and optimised space for customers.